June 12, 2017

 “We have chili beans with and without meat.
 Which would you prefer?”

-Grabbing four cans, I put them in her basket.
+Grabbing eight cans, I put them in her basket.
 “Will that be all?”

 “Actually, is Aaron around?
-I haven’t seen that boy since he was a kid.
-I suppose he’s a man now.”
+I haven’t seen that boy in a while.”

 I wanted to run and hide.
 Everyone knew him!
 I couldn’t escape his presence even if I tried.